weichweich/Pi-Timeswitch/README.md

 `--create` creates a new database and erases the old if it exists.

-`--debug` runns the server in debug mode.
+`--debug` runs the server in debug mode.

 `--file <path-to-file>` is the path to the file where the schedule is stored.